 What we liked

 Patch management: One of the things we liked most about Norton’s iPhone antivirus is that it checks for the latest security patches and iOS updates.
-That’s a crucial step for an antivirus to stop current malware from infecting your device.
+That’s a crucial step for antivirus software to stop current malware from infecting your device.

 Text protection: Norton covers all the critical security layers, and the antivirus protects you with SMS security that helps keep your text messages and iOS calendar invites free of phishing links.
 With so many people getting random texts, that’s a nice perk.